MiguelCastillo/config-grunt-task/README.md

 Then you can `require`it in your `Gruntfile.js` to load your taks configuration files.

-Take a look at this [examples](EXAMPLES.md) to get you up and running.
+Take a look at these [examples](EXAMPLES.md) to get you up and running.

 ## License